-- 7. What are the significant challenges in providing financial education services especially to rural areas?
+6. What are the significant challenges in providing financial literacy services especially to rural areas?

-At the outset, financial educations is a means to financial inclusion, that is, financial education could play an important role in enabling the most vulnerable segments of the population to use appropriate financial services.
-The main challenges or concern in delivering financial education in PNG rural areas is the level of literacy and consequently financial literacy.
-In PNG, levels of adult financial literacy are low and many adults lack the skills to make informed financial decisions.
-In addition, consumers low awareness or financial competency, lack of understanding of financial concepts and overestimation of their knowledge and skills relative to financial products and issues.
-There are other factors like the rapid pace of innovation and growing sophistication of financial market.
-The introduction of financial products like credit cards etc.
+At the outset, financial literacy is a means to financial inclusion, that is, financial literacy could play an important role in enabling the most vulnerable segments of the population to use appropriate financial services.
+The main challenges or concern in delivering financial literacy in PNG rural areas is the high level illiteracy and demographically issolated communication limited or no government support .
+I

 CEFI is in the process of reviewing its financial literacy courses and curricula so it’s tailored to the different segments of the community to improve their financial skills and knowledge.
-Such programmes should promote their awareness of available financial services and enable them to make appropriate use and choice of these services.
-So segmented curricula for youths, women, middle income earners/professionals and MSMEs, etc.
+Such programmes should promote their awareness of available financial products and services and enable them to make appropriate choices of these services.

-- Recently a senior economist from Westpac Bank highlighted that the access to affordable financial credit was impeding the growth of businesses in PNG.
-Similar sentiments were shared by Commerce, Trade & Industry minister, Wera Mori at the inaugural SME Expo last week.
+7. Recently a senior economist from Westpac Bank highlighted that the access to affordable financial credit was impeding the growth of businesses in PNG.
+Similar sentiments were shared by Commerce, Trade & Industry minister, Wera Mori at the inaugural SME Expo.
 Mori said lack of financial capital has slowed the growth of SMEs in PNG.
 What is CEFI’s position in this regard?

 CEFI agrees with those viewpoints.
 In fact, the 2nd Financial Inclusion Strategy (NFIS) seeks to align with and complement the initiatives implemented under the SME Policy 2016 and has SME finance as a key priority area under the new strategy.
 Small and Medium Enterprises (SMEs) play a major role in most economies, particularly in developing countries.
 They often employ a larger proportion of the population than larger enterprises and are therefore vital for inclusive economic growth.
 In PNG, SMEs already make a major contribution to national output, accounting for 200,000 jobs and an estimated 10% of GDP (though these figures are likely much higher if the informal sector is taken into account).
 Longer term, the government aims to increase the sector’s share of GDP to 50%.
 At present, SMEs face obstacles to financing and are often perceived as high-risk by commercial lenders.
 According to local media reports, 94.4% of SMEs in PNG have never received a loan and just 2.5% had benefitted from direct government assistance.